aikide/BigDataLab1/readme.txt

  *              Example: java -jar bigdatalab1-1.0-SNAPSHOT.jar -e "../1000.csv" 0.05 0.05
  *              After program is finished it's work, results could be found, depending of flags, in command prompt or
  *              files "rulesApriori_*.txt" and "rulesFPGrowth_*.txt".
  * Reminder: Some files contain transaction number as first element of line.
-To get accurate data exclude such elements with '-e' flag.
+To get accurate data, exclude such elements with '-e' flag.
  * ****
  * Info about types files app uses as input data.
- *  Generally, input file should be presented like example below:
+ *  Generally, input file should be presented like example below (unless it's transaction type of file, which is parsed via '-t' flag):
     "1, 3, 5, 6
      3, 4, 5
      1, 3, 4, 7